logan-pearce/ReflectX/docs/source/GJ876bc-models.rst

 Colors at a given phase
 ^^^^^^^^^^^^^^^^^^^^^^^

-The figure below shows the planet/star contrast ('fpfs') at the central wavelength of each filter for the model at quadrature for each of the cloudy and cloud-free cases.
+The figure below shows the planet/star contrast at the central wavelength of each filter for the model at quadrature for each of the cloudy and cloud-free cases.
 The filter passbands are shown at the bottom in grey.
 We see that for high values of kzz + large fsed the clouds aren't appreciably different from the cloud-free case.
 The kzz value has significant impact on the contrast for higher values of fsed, while for fsed=0.03 it makes little difference.
 For the smallest fsed the contrast is early constant, while for thinner clouds (higher fsed) the model is much fainter at redder wavelengths.

 .. image:: images/GJ876b-phase90.0-cto1.0-contrast-per-filter.png
    :width: 100 %